 OTDR technology should not be used to measure cable plant loss.
 That is the job of the Light source and Power meter, which is able to duplicate the actual fiber optic link.
 The loss measured by a light source and power meter will not be the same as an OTDR as this device cannot show the actual cable plant loss that the system will see.

 For that reason, many standards will not allow you to measure the loss of an installed cable with an OTDR.
-The best way to measure total attenuation in a fiber is to inject a known level of light in one end and measure the level when it is returned to the other end.
+Total attenuation in a fiber is best measured by injecting a known level of light in one end and measure the level when it is returned to the other end.

 The difference, measured in decibels (dB) is the end-to-end attenuation or IL (insertion loss).
 However, this does not locate the exact location of the attenuation problem along the cable run?